offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Sketching/Deletion_TOPIC
 ```

-If an element ...
+If an element_FC ...

-* isn't constrained to the point where it's locked into a specific parameterization (e.g., location, rotation, angle, and whatever other parameters it may have), it's said to have n degrees of freedom, where n >= 1.
+* isn't constrained_FC to the point where it's locked into a specific parameterization (e.g., location, rotation, angle, and whatever other parameters it may have), it's said to have n degrees of freedom_FC, where n >= 1.
-* is constrained to the point where it's locked into a specific parameterization, it's said to be fully constrained (0 degrees of freedom).
+* is constrained_FC to the point where it's locked into a specific parameterization, it's said to be fully constrained_FC (0 degrees of freedom_FC).

-A degree of freedom is a parameterization that hasn't been set.
+A degree of freedom_FC is a parameterization that hasn't been set.
 For example, ...

-* a point has 2 degrees of freedom:
+* a point has 2 degrees of freedom_FC:

   1. X position.
   2. Y position.

-  The example below fully constrains a point by setting its position in relation to the origin of the sketch.
+  The example below fully constrains a point by setting its position in relation to the origin of the sketch_FC.

   ![FreeCAD sketcher workbench fully constrained point example](freecad_sketcher_fully_constrained_point.png)

-* a line has 4 degrees of freedom:
+* a line has 4 degrees of freedom_FC:

   1. Start point's X position.
   2. Start point's Y position.